Gambit Practice Plans for Beginners: A 30-Day Roadmap to Dynamic Chess

 Activity:

-Solve 10 simple sacrifice puzzles on Lichess
+Who knows the answer to 10 easy sacrifice puzzles on Lichess

-Day 4-7: Your First Gambit – The Danish Gambit
+Day 4-7: Your first gambit – The Danish Gambit(progress)

 Why the Danish?

-Simple to learn (1.e4 e5 2.d4 exd4 3.c3)
+- Simple to learn (1. e4 e5 2. d4 exd4 3. c3)

-Clear attacking plans
+- Clear attacking plans

-Works well against beginner defenses
+- Works well against beginner defenses

 Daily Routine:

-Study main line: 3…dxc3 4.Bc4 cxb2 5.Bxb2
+- Study main line: 3…dxc3 4.
+Bc4 cxb2 5.
+Bxb2

-Play 5 blitz games trying the Danish
+- You Play 5 blitz games testing the Danish.

 Week 2: Building Your Arsenal

-Day 8-10: Adding the Smith-Morra Gambit
+Days 8-10: The Smith-Morra Gambit

-Against the Sicilian (1.e4 c5 2.d4 cxd4 3.c3)
+Against the Sicilian (1. e4 c5 2. d4 cxd4 3. c3)

 Training: